Jim Rutherford (rugby league)

-Jim Rutherford (1913–1964) was an Australian rugby league footballer who played in the 1930s and 1940s.
+James Keith Rutherford (7 January 1908 – 8 October 1982) was an Australian rugby league footballer who played in the 1920s, 1930s and 1940s.

 Playing career

-Originally from Murwillumbah, New South Wales, Rutherford played five seasons with St. George between 1931-1937.
+Originally from Tumbulgum, New South Wales, Rutherford played five seasons with St. George between 1933-1937.

+Rutherford scored the match-winning after-the-bell try for St George in their 1933 semi-final against Eastern Suburbs.
+Rutherford captained the club during their end-of-season tour of New Zealand that year.

 Rutherford played second row in the 1933 Grand Final.
-Rutherford captained Saints on their New Zealand tour at the end of the 1933 season.
 He also represented New South Wales on four occasions in 1933, and played from New South Wales City Firsts in 1934.

-Rutherford enlisted in the AIF in 1940 and during a stay in Sydney, he turned out for Western Suburbs for one year in 1941.
+Rutherford was captain-coach of Young in 1939 and Dubbo in 1940.

+He returned to Sydney in 1941, playing one season for Western Suburbs.
+He enlisted in the AIF in 1942.

 Death

-Rutherford died on 16 June 1964.
+Rutherford died on 8 October 1982.